beginwithit/beginwithit/README.md

 https://help.ubuntu.com/lts/serverguide/git.html

-Today we will create our first rep "[beginwithit](https://github.com/perk-sh/beginwithit)" and we will push our local work to repo.
+Today we will create our first repository "[beginwithit](https://github.com/fperk/beginwithit)" and we will push our local work to repo.

 ````
 git init